CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Now we gonna promote this server to the domain controller::
 ![](../../Attachements/Pasted%20image%2020251118214714.png)
-Then do the setting process and all
+Then do the setting process and all..